Website: Plug-In Profit Site (PIPS)

-Summary: A system developed by Stone Evans for people to build 5 downlines using only one sales system, PIPS.
+This is a system developed by Stone Evans for people to build 5 downlines using only one sales system, PIPS.
 When you join the programs he recommends, you are joining his downline in each.
-You can make money with this but the costs are high and there’s some very real drawbacks.
+You can make money with this but the costs are high and there are some drawbacks to consider.

 When you get past the overhyped sales page you are directed to a page that asks you to sign up for 5 programs, some free and some paid.